DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 On the tenth day, something changed.

 Jason was practicing perception, feeling the boundaries of a ceramic mug, when he noticed something odd.
-There was a small imperfection in the glaze—a tiny crack, invisible to the eye but clear in the field.
+There was a small imperfection in the glazeâ€”a tiny crack, invisible to the eye but clear in the field.

 "There's a flaw," he said.